d6lts/gradebook/README.txt

 Gradebook assignments can be created using one or more content types.
 Custom content types using CCK, or types supplied by other modules (such as Webform and others) that will only be used as gradebook assignments are good choices.
-Additional fields are added to assignment content types to allow the teacher to select the gradebook category and possible number of points for the assignment.
+Additional fields are added to assignment content types to allow the teacher to select the gradebook category, the possible number of points for the assignment, the due date for the assignment, and the date to publish the assignment.
 Gradebook provides a gradebook page that lists all assignments that have been published, and tabulates grades by student.
 Teachers enter grades into the gradebook by clicking on cells within this table.
-This brings up an add grade form that also allows the teachers to leave a text note for the student, or exempt a student from an assignment.
+This brings up an add grade form that also allows the teachers to leave a text note, attach one or more files (a critiqued paper, or graded assignment to be returned to the student), or exempt a student from an assignment.
 The assignment titles in the gradebook page are linked to the assignment node, so by clicking on the title, students and teachers can view the assignments.
-Students are also able to access the gradebook page, where they can view (but not edit!) their own grades and the notes left by their teachers.
+Students are also able to access the gradebook page where they can view (but not edit!) their own grades, notes left by their teachers, and download any attached files.
+There is also an option to allow students to attach their own files (assignments to be graded, responses to grading, revisions).
+Finally, each gradebook can be exported and saved to a text or spreadsheet file.

 This module is under active development, so feature requests are still possible and would be appreciated.